-Advanced volunteer water monitors perform extra tasks in addition the duties of regular volunteers, on a specific lake assigned to them.
-The additional tasks include measuring temperature and dissolved oxygen profiles, alkalinity, chloride, chlorophyll, color, nitrogen, phosphorus, and solids.
+On an assigned lake, advanced volunteer water monitors perform extra tasks in addition the duties of regular volunteers: measuring temperature and dissolved oxygen profiles, alkalinity, chloride, chlorophyll, color, nitrogen, phosphorus, and solids.

 At least two individuals must commit to advanced monitoring on one lake for one or two seasons, depending on agency requirements.
 Volunteers must:

 - have participated in the volunteer monitoring program for at least two years (at least one of the applicants).

 - have access to a boat.

 - ship samples for laboratory analysis.